otasnovotny/otasmusic/README.md

 Currently it's running on [music.otasovo.cz](https://music.otasovo.cz/).

-Clone repo and navigate to the root folder
+- Clone repo and navigate to the root folder
+- Copy `tracks` folder (if any) into `./backend/static/`.

 ## Pure `localhost` approach